ValidMind for model validation 3 — Developing a potential challenger model

 Key insights:

-• Logistic regression model exhibits gradual, low-magnitude decay: The log_model_champion shows a steady but modest decline in AUC as perturbation size increases, with test set AUC decreasing from 0.6901 (baseline) to 0.6664 (0.5 SD), and performance decay remaining below 0.024 across all noise levels.
+• Logistic regression model demonstrates gradual AUC decay: The log_model_champion exhibits a steady but moderate decline in AUC as perturbation size increases, with test set AUC decreasing from 0.7037 at baseline to 0.6772 at the highest noise level (0.5), and performance decay remaining below 0.03 throughout.

-The results indicate that the log_model_champion maintains stable performance under increasing input noise, with minimal AUC decay and consistent threshold passing across all tested perturbation sizes.
-The rf_model, while initially achieving higher baseline AUC, is more sensitive to input noise, particularly on the train set, where performance decay is substantial and threshold failures occur at moderate noise levels.
-Test set robustness is consistently higher than train set robustness for both models, with the logistic regression model demonstrating greater resilience to noisy input features overall.
+The results indicate that the log_model_champion maintains stable predictive performance under increasing Gaussian noise, with only moderate AUC decay and consistent test passing across all perturbation sizes.
+In contrast, the rf_model is highly sensitive to input noise in the training set, with substantial performance decay and multiple test failures at moderate and higher perturbation levels, though its test set robustness is comparatively higher.
+These findings highlight a trade-off between model complexity and robustness to noisy inputs, with the logistic regression model demonstrating greater resilience under the tested conditions.

 Tables